Last Updated on August 7, 2024 by Edward Harris

 The future of medical insurance in the US.
 Is there a future?
 Or are we heading down the path of a single-payer health care system where the government tells you what type of treatment you will receive, from whom and how long you have to wait for it.
 Europe and Canada have single-payer systems in place and many people don’t like it.
 We spend about 18% of our Gross National Product (GNP) on healthcare expenses, and that figure must reduce.
 Private, group, and Senior benefits are comprehensive, but costly.

 However, we believe the next decade will be bright.
 The US health care delivery system is certainly in a bit of disarray right now.
-The US also ranks 42ndh in life expectancy at birth, which is embarrassing.
-The top 10 countries are Hong Kong, Macao, Switzerland, Iceland, Norway, Japan, Sweden, Australia, Singapore, and Luxembourg.
+The US also ranks 60ndh in life expectancy at birth, which is a bit embarrassing, despite recent changes in the method of calculation.
+The top 10 countries (in order) are Japan, Lichtenstein, Switzerland, South Korea, Singapore, Australia, Spain, Norway, Sweden, and Iceland.
+The 10 countries with the lowest life expectancy at birth are Chad, Nigeria, Lesotho, Central African Republic, South Sudan, Somalia, Eswatini, Cote d’lvoire, Guinea, and Mali.

 Rates seem to be constantly increasing, although not at the alarmingly fast pace that we saw in the previous two decades.
 Although the recent passage of “The Affordable Care Act” has brought us free preventive care and the elimination of lifetime caps, there are still plenty of problems.
 And the problems may get worse in the upcoming years as the population gets older, and non-citizens continue to enter the country at a higher-than expected rate.